paurtg/AIEnemyDeath/README.md

 ## 1. Creating a project

-Create a new Unity project, call it EnemyDeath or whatever suits you.
+Create a new Unity project, call it EnemyDeath or anything that suits you.
 Add a plane 3D object, a 3D cube called Enemy, an empty game object (called Player) with a cylinder child object attached to it, call this cylinder Gun.
 Also, attach the MainCamera to the Player.

 ![image](https://user-images.githubusercontent.com/91539042/137912812-640445fd-037e-415e-84ac-304705658f26.png)